-Just the other day I was reminiscing about the weekend trip I took to Vienna a few years ago to visit my dear Cousin Anna who has been living there for a few years.
-The roommates in her flat were throwing a house party and it was sure to be in unforgettable experience.
+Just the other day I was reminiscing about the weekend trip I took to Vienna a few years ago to visit my dear Cousin Anna.
+The roommates in her flat were throwing a house party and it was sure to be an unforgettable experience.
 I offered to do some prep work for the massive amount of chili (to feed 100 plus) that was to be cooked for the party, (I still don’t quite get it how chili is popular in Vienna) but this way, I would be free to wander around and take in some good eats the following day.

 It couldn’t have worked out any better for me.
 My cousin lives in the 13th or Heitzing district and it turns out it is the district with the most greenery.
 My journey began with a stop in a local chocolate shop and then it was on to Schönbrunn (“beautiful spring”) Palace.

 I must have walked around for hours that afternoon, including a hike up the hill on the southern part of the palace so I could get an overview of the grounds.
 On my way back down I took the wooded path to relax in the shade a bit.
 It goes without saying that I worked up a huge appetite, with pictures to prove it!

 About a 15-minute walk back toward Anna’s apartment I stumbled upon a biergarten or beer garden called Brandauers Schlossbräu in Heitzinger.
 Here are some of my favorites of Austrian cuisine.
 Tafelspitz is a boiled meat dish.
 Thinly sliced meat is cooked gently in a beef broth with vegetables.

 For a perfect pairing I opted for rösti, (crisp, potato pancake) served with apfelkren (a sauce of apples and horseradish) and some sort of tomato-based mayonnaise.